-2.3.2.
-Meteorological variables to describe temporal variability of biodiversity indicators.
+2.3.2 Meteorological variables to describe temporal variability of biodiversity indicators

-The cumulative precipitation (P), cumulative reference evapotranspiration (ETP) and average minimum daily temperatures (Tm) were considered in order to evaluate their influence on the biodiversity indices.

-The daily precipitation was recorded in the gauging stations of the catchments, while the daily values of ETP and Tm were collected from "La Reina" and "Santaella-CSIC" meteorological stations for CN and PG, respectively (CSIC, 2014).
+The cumulative precipitation (P), cumulative reference evapotranspiration (ETP) and average minimum daily temperatures (T_m) were considered in order to evaluate their influence on the biodiversity indices.
+The daily precipitation was recorded in the gauging stations of the catchments, while the daily values of ETP and T_m were collected from La Reina and Santaella CSIC (Institute of Sustainable Agriculture) meteorological stations for CN and PG, respectively (CSIC, 2014).

-2.3.3.
-Soil degradation indicators: soil loss, runoff, organic matter and bulk density.
+2.3.3 Soil degradation indicators: soil loss, runoff, organic matter and bulk density

-The relationships between the mean values of soil losses, runoff coefficients and organic matter content (0-10 cm) in the catchments with R, Jmod and Hmod were explored to discuss the role of biodiversity indices as a proxy of soil quality indicators.
-Soil loss (SL) and runoff coefficient (Rc) were measured in the catchments over 5 years (Taguas et al., 2013; Gómez et al., 2014b).
+The relationships between the mean values of soil losses, runoff coefficients and organic matter content (0-10 cm) in the catchments with R, J{mod} and H{mod} were explored to discuss the role of biodiversity indices as a proxy of soil quality indicators.
+Soil loss (SL) and runoff coefficient (R_c) were measured in the catchments over 5 years (Taguas et al., 2013; Gómez et al., 2014b).

-The samples for organic matter (OM) analysis were taken between 0-10 cm combining the inter-row and the area under the tree canopies obtained on regular grids with a density of 6-10 samples/ha.
+The samples for organic matter (OM) analysis were taken between 0 and 10 cm combining the inter-row and the area under the tree canopies obtained on regular grids with a density of 6-10 samples ha-1.
 The number of samples was 90 and 65 in CN and PG, respectively.
 The Walkley-Black procedure (Nelson and Sommers, 1982) with samples (2 mm sieve) was followed to determine the organic matter content.
-Bulk density (BD) was measured on the same grid using undisturbed soil cores of approximately 250 cm.
+Bulk density (BD) was measured on the same grid using undisturbed soil cores of approximately 250 cm3.
 The differences in grid and number of samples are due to the tree spacing in the catchments.

-2.3.4.
-Statistical analyses
+2.3.4 Statistical analyses

-Basic statistics (mean, standard deviation and coefficient of variation) were evaluated for the annual values of R, Jmod, Hmod, Is as well as Tm, ETP and P. In the case of Is, the average seasonal values were calculated to observe the possible differences in the study sites over the year.
+Basic statistics (mean, standard deviation and coefficient of variation) were evaluated for the annual values of R, J{mod} , H{mod} , I_s , T_m , ETP and P. In the case of I_s , the average seasonal values were calculated to observe the possible differences in the study sites over the year.
 The histograms of the biological spectrum measured in the catchments for the study period were also compared.

-In addition, in order to evaluate the influence of the meteorological variables on the biodiversity indices Hmod, Jmod and R, a correlation analysis was carried out with meteorological features: P, ETP and Tm.
-The analysis was carried out with the mean values of the variables P, ETP and Tm corresponding to the 5, 15, 30, 60, 365 days previous to the sample date.
-As for soil properties OM and BD, box and whisker plots and t-test for independent samples were used to determine whether there were significant differences between the study sites.
-For SL and Rc, only box and whisker plots were represented because the number of samples was 5.
+In addition, in order to evaluate the influence of the meteorological variables on the biodiversity indices H{mod} , J{mod} and R, a correlation analysis was carried out with meteorological features: P, ETP and T{m} .
+The analysis was carried out with the mean values of the variables P, ETP and T{m} corresponding to the 5, 15, 30, 60, and 365 days previous to the sample date.
+As for soil properties OM and BD, box and whisker plots and t tests for independent samples were used to determine whether there were significant differences between the study sites.
+For SL and R_c , only box and whisker plots were represented because the number of samples was five.
 These properties were compared with the biodiversity indices to qualitatively describe the correlation degree.

-3. Results and discussion
+3 Results and discussion

-3.1.
-Variability of the biodiversity indicators
+3.1 Variability of the biodiversity indicators